learn-co-curriculum/redux-delete-codealong/readme.md

 update our state, and we then have React display that state.
 We want to continue with this pattern here.

-Our goal this time is to have a button next to each list element with the todo;
-such that when a user clicks on that button, the list element will be removed.
+For this code along, we will continue to work on our Todo application.
+Our goal this time is to add a delete button next to each todo in the list.
+When a user clicks on the delete button for a todo, that todo should be removed from the store's state and the DOM should rerender to show the shortened list.
-In implementing this, remember that the `Todos` component displays the current list of todos, if we remove a todo from the store's state, the display of that todo should be removed.

 ## Deleting A Todo

-To delete a todo we should add a button that when clicked, dispatches an action telling the store to delete a specific todo.
-How we tell the store which todo to delete, we'll figure out at the end.
-For now let's add in the button, and have it call a method that dispatches a delete action when clicked.
+To implement our delete button, we will create an event handler that dispatches a delete action when the button is clicked.
+Eventually, we'll need to figure out how to tell the store which todo to delete.
+For now, though, let's add in the button and get the handler for the button's click event set up.

 #### Modifying our TodosContainer

-Sticking with our container vs presentational set up, we don't want to load our presentational Todo component up with logic.
-Meanwhile, TodosContainer is where we're connected to __Redux__, so let's write in a new `mapDispatchToProps()` function to include an action:
+Recall that we set up Todo as a presentational component and connected the TodosContainer to __Redux__.
+To stick with this organization, let's write a new `mapDispatchToProps()` function in TodosContainer to return a delete
+action:

 ```javascript